Two years ago we had a rare family outing at the Dallas Museum of Art

 truly understand and use framework like this one should study at least a few thoroughly.
 There are also illustrations of MapReduce architecture and principles out there too.

-But the power of art can express more with less and with just two paintings below I will try to illustrate this for MapReduce.
+But the power of art can express more with less and with just two paintings below I will try for MapReduce.

 |